-- Are the proposed projects one of the following funding priorities? - NG9-1-1 capable Customer Premise Equipment (CPE), including call handling equipment and recording - PSAP site remediation for implementing an emergency services IP network (ESInet) - Advanced training and other related activities - Cybersecurity - CAD Interface Integration - CPE to CAD - CAD to CAD - CAD to 3rd Party - Is the proposed project related to the consolidation of some or all functions of two or more PSAPs? - Is the grant implementation timeline detailed and achievable within 18 months? - Grant budget information, including whether the source of local match is identified and allowable. - Joint PSAP/Land Information Office letter indicating full support and coordination between the entities.
+- Are the proposed projects one of the following funding priorities? - 1.
+Costs required for the ESInet implementation, including required CPE upgrades - 2.
+Radio console upgrades; CAD upgrades (including integration costs) - 3.
+Advanced telecommunicator training and other related activities (including QA, resiliency, mental health training) - 4.
+Costs Associated with enhancing the COOP; Cybersecurity

+- Is the proposed project related to the consolidation of some or all functions of two or more PSAPs? - Is the grant implementation timeline detailed and achievable within 18 months? - Grant budget information, including whether the source of local match is identified and allowable. - Joint PSAP/Land Information Office letter indicating full support and coordination between the entities.